Oropouche virus disease in the Americas

 About Oropouche virus disease

-Oropouche virus disease (OVD) is a disease caused by the Oropouche virus.
-It is spread to humans through the bite of an infected small fly called a midge (no-see-um) or possibly certain mosquitos.
-The mosquitoes are most active during the night, while the midges are most active during the afternoon.
+OVD is a disease caused by the Oropouche virus.
+It spreads to people through bites from an infected small fly called a midge (sometimes called no-see-ums) or possibly some type of mosquitos.
+The mosquitoes are most active at night, while the midges are most active during the afternoon.

 There are no vaccines to prevent OVD.

-The symptoms usually start 3-8 days after the bite of an infected insect and most commonly include:
+Symptoms usually start 3-8 days after being bitten by an infected midge or mosquito.
+The most common symptoms include:

 Other symptoms may include:

 There is no specific treatment for OVD.
-Medical care aims to control the symptoms and help with recovery.
+Medical care focuses on managing the symptoms and helping people recover.

 Recommendations